is RMO work?

 The length of the average

-contract is usually 3, 6, 9 or 12 months.
+contract is 12 months or more.
 Most contracts are

 fixed term contracts and doctors are expected

 to complete the full term.
 Where RMOs wish to end earlier than

 agreed, some companies may enforce penalty clauses whereby the